jinayang15/ICS4UCulminating/README.txt

 - Because we did not include items, it made no sense to add a Poke Mart, which helped save us plenty of time.
 - Bag function.
 Since we had no items, there was also no need for a bag.
 This also means that in the battle screen, you will not be able to interact with the bag option
+- Evolution.
+Unfortunately, because of how intensive graphics and battling was, we had no time to implement evolving.

 BUGS:
 - Collision in the town.
 If you walk up or down RIGHT beside a wall, it will look like you are running into nothing.